mruettgers/SMLReader/README.md

     .name = "3",
     .numeric_only = false}};
 ```
+*Attention: Multi-sensor support is experimental and has not been tested due to the lack of multiple meters.
+For testing purposes I connected one reading head to multiple GPIO pins of my WeMos D1 mini.*

 WiFi and MQTT are configured via the web interface provided by [IotWebConf](https://github.com/prampec/IotWebConf) and which can be reached after joining the WiFi network named SMLReader and heading to http://192.168.4.1.
 If the device has already been configured,  the web interface can be reached via the IP address obtained from your local network's DHCP server.